Get insider access

 • Diverse lineup.

-They offer many different models that focus on different needs, like photo printing or office use.
+HP offers many different models focusing on various needs, like photo printing or office use.

 • Quick printing speeds.

-For the most part, both the LaserJet Enterprise/Pro and OfficeJet Pro lineups have pretty quick print speeds for all kinds of documents.
-Although the ENVY lineup is slow to print black text and color documents, they can print photos fairly quickly.
+For the most part, both the LaserJet Enterprise/Pro and OfficeJet Pro lineups have pretty quick print speeds for all kinds of documents, while the ENVY lineup can print photos fairly quickly (although its document printing isn't as fast).

 • Confusing model names.

-HP tends to use different model numbers for the same product to indicate the region and retailer in which the printer is sold, which can be very confusing for the average user.
+HP tends to use different model numbers for the same product to indicate the region and retailer where the printer is sold, which can be very confusing for the average user.

 • Mediocre print quality on low-end models.